CapybaraCrowporation/houdini-comfyui-bridge/README.md

 ## 🎓 Enterprise training

 Get your team up to speed fast with hands-on, private training.
-Reach out to hcbridgep@gmail.com and let's chat!
+Reach out to rafael@hcbridge.ca and let's chat!

 ---